-In the equity IPO literature, asset allocation is one way of rewarding investors for providing costly information to underwriters so they can accurately price the asset (Aggarwal et al., 2002; Goldstein et al., 2011).
+In the equity IPO literature, preferential allocation is one way of rewarding investors for providing costly information to underwriters so they can accurately price the asset (Aggarwal et al., 2002; Goldstein et al., 2011).
 While our focus in the current paper is not on the pricing of securities, we do verify that loan contracts assigned to retail and institutional participants are identically priced based on loan/borrower details.
 This implies that marketplace lending platforms price the debt contracts independent of allocation.
-Thus, marketplace platforms may allocate loans that are similarly priced but with lower expected default rates as a quid pro quo tool to encourage investors to fund loans.
-This suggests our first testable hypothesis: Hypothesis 1.
-If loans are randomly allocated between the whole loan and fractional retail markets, the hazard rate for default will not depend on market allocation ($H1_0$), ceteris paribus.
-Alternatively, if platforms allocate loans nonrandomly, the default hazard rate might be different for loans assigned to the two markets ($H1_A$).
+Thus, marketplace platforms may allocate loans that are similarly priced but with lower expected default rates as a quid pro quo tool to encourage future volume commitments.
+This suggests our first testable hypothesis:

+Hypothesis 1.
+If loans are randomly allocated between the institutional (whole loan) and retail (fractional) markets, the hazard rate for default will not depend on the MLP's allocation decision ($H1_0$), ceteris paribus.
+Alternatively, if platforms strategically allocate loans, the default hazard rate will be different between loans assigned to the institutional and retail markets ($H1_A$).